Super gardens to visit in Surrey this spring!

 The Tulip Meadow will deliver the wow factor at Dunsborough Park this April, but visitors will undoubtedly be impressed by the gardens’ enchanting folly bridge, the 70ft Ginkgo hedge, espalier trained fruit trees, and daffodils, alongside the garden owners’ collection of garden statues, sculptures, and ornaments.

-Do ensure that you plan at least one visit to Winkworth Arboretum in Godalming this April to enjoy their magnificent display of bluebells, which carpet the woodland at this National Trust gem.
+Do ensure that you plan at least one visit to Winkworth Arboretum, in Godalming, this April – to enjoy their magnificent display of bluebells, which carpet the woodland at this National Trust gem.
 Listen out for call of the male cuckoo, or a woodpecker drilling, as you explore this woodland spring paradise.
-Birdwatchers can look out for Chiffchaffs, Willow Warblers, Little Grebes, and Common Sandpipers at Winkworth, and on warm days brimstone, orange tip, speckled wood, small copper butterflies, and white butterflies can be spotted in the arboretum.
+Birdwatchers can look out for Chiffchaffs, Willow Warblers, Little Grebes, and Common Sandpipers at Winkworth, and on warm spring days brimstone, orange tip, speckled wood, small copper butterflies, and white butterflies can be spotted fluttering around the arboretum’s flowers.

 There are many trees to admire at Winkworth, in April there is always a Magnolia in bloom.
 Magnolia Kobus, a Magnolia species that originates from Japan, produces a spectacular display of six petalled, snowy white flowers, which are touched with the most delicate tinges of pink.
 Wild garlic grows in profusion at Winkworth, as does my favourite, greater stitchwort and many other beautiful wildflowers.

-Although the Walled Garden at Loseley Park is not open until 1st May 2018, the Spring Garden Show takes place at Loseley on Friday 20th April 2018, Saturday 21st April 2018, and Sunday 22nd April 2018, providing a lovely opportunity to visit the gardens at Loseley in springtime.
+The Spring Garden Show takes place at Loseley from 10am until 5pm on Friday 21st April 2023, Saturday 22nd April 2023, and from 10am until 4pm, on Sunday 23rd April 2023, providing a lovely opportunity to visit the gardens at Loseley in springtime.

 To read about magnificent bluebells woods and gardens to visit, please click here.